Merger of the Century

 Francis is Adjunct Faculty at Singularity University, a Silicon Valley business incubator that offers educational programs, and a Distinguished Professor at Ted Rogers School of Management.
 A Senior Fellow at the Atlantic Council in Washington, DC, and sits on the boards of the Hudson Institute’s Kleptocracy Initiative and the Canada-US Law Institute.
-She is an activist, and has organized major conferences in Canada at Ryerson University on bio-tech and business, with the Calgary Chamber of Commerce in 2016 and 2017 on future technologies, and raised $1 million in corporate sponsorships to mount Singularity University’s first Canada Summit, to be held in October 2017.
+She is an activist, and has organized major conferences in Canada at Ryerson University on bio-tech and business, with the Calgary Chamber of Commerce in 2016 and 2017 on future technologies, and raised $1 million in corporate sponsorships to mount Singularity University’s first Canada Summit in October 2017.
 She is a member of Abundance360, an exclusive group of 250 entrepreneurs created by Silicon Valley influencer and space pioneer Peter Diamandis.

 “Your comments, insights, and perspectives on the electricity industry as well as the global economy were certainly thought provoking and enjoyed by all who attended.
 We have received a great deal of positive feedback from those who attended.
 We found your delivery to be very entertaining and your candor was appreciated.”Ontario Hydro

 “Refreshing insightful and a delight to listen.
 I am honored to have the experience of listening and participating.
 Very dynamic speaker, great global perspective.”Canadian Marketing Association

 “Your knowledge and perspective helped to make the conference informative, interactive and entertaining.
 With your help, we set a new standard of excellence for this major conference.”British Columbia Tourism Industry Conference